TsuKpa/scully-angular-blog/blog/add-a-donation-button.md

 ---
 title: >
-  Add a Donation Button & Start Accepting Money On Jamstack Sites - TsuKpa's Blog
+  Add a Donation Button & Start Accepting Money On Jamstack Sites
 description: >
   Taking donations is a fast & powerful way to take in money on your website.
 Whether you’re a non-profit or an indie creator, get started with Stripe in minutes!